kweimann/poe-stash-filter/README.md

 # poe-stash-filter
-Minimal script that creates search regex to highlight items in the stash.
+Minimal script for Path of Exile players that creates search regex to highlight items in the stash.

 ---